franklinvfx/NUKE_ALL_USEFUL_TOOLS/__TO_ADD__/README.md

 ## Thanks
 Many of the tools in this collection are based on tools made available freely by the VFX community.

-The resources shared by the community have been invaluable to us at Spin VFX and this collection is our first small step in our effort to give back.

 We would like to thank all of the members of the VFX community who made this possible, in particular:
 - Frank Rueter, for creating and maintaining Nukepedia.
 - Mads Hagbarth, for the innovating techniques shared online and the Blinkscript inspiration.